sdolard/node-netasqcomm/README.md

 ## License
-node-netasq-comm is licensed under the MIT license.
+node-netasqcomm is licensed under the MIT license.